Skip to content

 You can create your own stacks as well by following the instructions in the CDK documentation.

-Special Needs of the Databsae Stack
+Special Needs of the Database Stack

 First, by default it will create a database with the root user of root and no password.
 You'll need to set the password in the AWS console.
 You can do this by going to the RDS console, clicking on the cluster, and then clicking on the "Modify" button.
 Then you can change the password.